jeffhandley/strickland/README.md

 Strickland focuses not on being a bloated collection of validators, but instead on enabling you to create your application's collection of validators and compose them together easily.

-## Core Concepts
+## Separation of Concerns

-Validation implementations require understanding a few core concepts, regardless of what libraries are used.
+In any validation implementation, there are three separate concerns that you must address, regardless of the libraries used.

 1. **Validation Rules** are the logic of how data is validated
 2. **Validation Triggers** are the events that trigger validation to occur at the field or form level